China's Mars rover touches ground on red planet - WTMJ

 The solar-powered rover touched Martian soil at 10:40 a.m.
 Saturday Beijing time (0240 GMT), the China National Space Administration said.

 China landed the spacecraft carrying the rover on Mars last Saturday, a technically challenging feat more difficult than a moon landing, in a first for the country.
-It is the second country to do so, after the United States.
+It is the second country to land and operate a spacecraft on Mars, after the United States.

 Named after the Chinese god of fire, Zhurong, the rover has been running diagnostics tests for several days before it began its exploration Saturday.
 It is expected to be deployed for 90 days to search of evidence of life.